OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

    * - ``ResendPeriod=sec``

-     - The number of seconds that a process waits between the announcement of participants (see section 8.5.3 in the OMG DDSI-RTPS specification for details).
+     - The number of seconds that a process waits between the announcement of participants (see :omgspec:`rtps:8.5.3`).

      - ``30``